-- (a) Candidates for tenure and promotion will be assessed using the Standards for Tenure and Promotion for Faculty under the NU/NUFA Collective Agreement as approved by the University and the Association through the JCAA.
-The Standards and this Article (25.14) serve as guides to evaluators of what is to be expected of candidates for tenure and promotion; they are not a rigid set of rules to be applied mechanically. - (b) The diversity of academic and professional disciplines at Nipissing University make inequitable if not impractical any single evaluation scheme for promotions.
+- (a) Principles of equity, diversity, and inclusion are to be honoured as integral to the quality of the university's intellectual mission, in both discipline and methodology, and in faculty complement.
+Thus, scholarship and teaching in non-traditional areas and methodologies and/or by historically disadvantaged groups and/or designated under-represented groups are not to be penalized and will be considered equitably in decisions of tenure and/or promotion.
+Nothing in this Article, or in this agreement, can be used to create barriers for faculty Members from groups described above.
+The criteria and standards shall also recognize diversity and emerging and/or non-traditional scholarship and teaching methodologies. - (b) Candidates for tenure and/or promotion will be assessed using the criteria which they have to meet, and standards in this Article which will serve as a guide to evaluators of what is to be expected of candidates; they are not a rigid set of rules to be applied mechanically. - (c) The diversity of academic and professional disciplines at Nipissing University make inequitable if not impractical any single evaluation scheme for tenure and/or promotion.
 Evaluators must be flexible in their assessment and weighting of the candidate's accomplishments, especially for promotions to the rank of Associate Professor.
-This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge.
-Greater conformity to a norm is expected for promotions to Professor. - (c) In order to meet expectations in the category of research, scholarly and/or creative activities, candidates for tenure must have developed a research program that goes beyond the requirements for the terminal degree.

-- (d) Candidates for promotion to Associate Professor must provide evidence of progress in carrying out an agenda of research, scholarly and/or creative activities and, based on the record of accomplishments thus far, the prospect of further development of those activities.
-Candidates for Associate Professor must demonstrate that they are mature professionals who have completed their training, have established themselves as recognized scholars within their academic and professional communities (as appropriate to the discipline), and have established the foundation of an enduring and productive scholarly/creative career. - (e) In order to meet expectations in the category of research, scholarly and/or creative activities, candidates for Professor must have produced works in addition to those required for promotion to Associate Professor.
-Furthermore, the candidate must have achieved an international and/or national reputation as an important scholar/creator whose work is having an impact in his/her field.
+This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge. - (d) In order to meet expectations in the category of research, scholarly and/or creative activities, candidates for tenure must have developed a research program that goes beyond the requirements for the terminal degree. - (e) Candidates for promotion to Associate Professor must provide evidence of progress in carrying out an agenda of research, scholarly and/or creative activities and, based on the record of accomplishments thus far, the prospect of further development of those activities.
+Candidates for Associate Professor must demonstrate that they have established themselves as recognized scholars within their academic and professional communities (as appropriate to the discipline), and have established the foundation of an enduring and productive scholarly/creative career. - (f) In order to meet expectations in the category of research, scholarly and/or creative activities, candidates for Professor must have produced works in addition to those required for promotion to Associate Professor.

+Furthermore, the candidate must have achieved an international and/or national reputation as an important scholar/creator whose work is having an impact in the candidate's field.
 The overall contributions of candidates for Professor must be recognized both within and beyond Nipissing University.
-A Professor is a distinguished member of the University community who has compiled a record of significant achievements at Nipissing and/or elsewhere and who has added considerably to the research, scholarly and/or creative culture in their field of expertise. - (f) A recommendation for promotion from Associate Professor to Professor usually requires that the Member's research, scholarly and/or creative activities be recognized internationally and/or nationally.
+A Professor is a distinguished member of the University community who has compiled a record of significant achievements at Nipissing and/or elsewhere and who has added considerably to the research, scholarly and/or creative culture in the candidate's field of expertise.

+(g) A recommendation for promotion from Associate Professor to Professor usually requires that the Member's research, scholarly and/or creative activities be recognized internationally and/or nationally.
 However, notwithstanding this provision, demonstrated and externally recognized excellence in teaching and/or service, together with a satisfactory record of research, scholarly and/or creative activities, will be considered towards meeting expectations for promotion to Professor.

-25.15 Decision-Making Procedures
+26.21 Decision-Making Procedures